RedisLabs/redislabs-docs/content/modules/modules-quickstart.md

 1. Create a new database with the module enabled.
 1. Connect to the database.

-## Step 1: Create a New Subscription
+## Step 1: Create a new subscription

 To create a new subscription: